Leinster

-Leinster (/ˈlɛnstər/ LEN-stər; Laighin /ga/ or Cúige Laighean /ga/) is one of the four provinces of Ireland, in the southeast of Ireland.
+Leinster (/ˈlɛnstər/ LEN-stər; Laighin /ga/ or Cúige Laighean /ga/) is one of the four provinces of Ireland, in the east of the island.

 The modern province comprises the ancient Kingdoms of Meath, Leinster and Osraige, which existed during Gaelic Ireland.
 Following the 12th-century Norman invasion of Ireland, the historic "fifths" of Leinster and Meath gradually merged, mainly due to the impact of the Pale, which straddled both, thereby forming the present-day province of Leinster.
 The ancient kingdoms were shired into a number of counties for administrative and judicial purposes.
 In later centuries, local government legislation has prompted further sub-division of the historic counties.

 Leinster has no official function for local-government purposes.
 However, it is an officially recognised subdivision of Ireland and is listed on ISO 3166-2 as one of the four provinces of Ireland.
 "IE-L" is attributed to Leinster as its country sub-division code.
 Leinster had a population of 2,858,501 according to the preliminary results of the 2022 census, making it the most populous province in the country.
 The traditional flag of Leinster features a golden harp on a green background.